Gainsight NXT - Articles Impacted due to July, 2023 Release

 To configure Email Type Task:

-- Click the Map Tokens icon.
-The Map Email Tokens window is displayed.
+- Click Map Tokens icon.
+The Map Email Tokens window appears.

 For more information on configuring Email Tasks, see Configure Email Tasks to Send from Cockpit.

 In Playbooks, you can drag and drop the tasks to change their display order with the help of Reorder icon.